TERREMEMBER/znbase/docs/content/stable/develop/learn/strings-and-text-ysql.md

 ## Conclusion

 Text or strings are part of every conceivable system.
-YugabyteDB provides you with comprehensive capabilities to manage and manipulate all your text within the database.
+ZNbaseDB provides you with comprehensive capabilities to manage and manipulate all your text within the database.